France 3: Programming

 France 3 has fewer audience constraints compared to sister channel France 2, with the latter being the flagship public channel.
 This allows France 3 to concentrate on specialist and cultural programming.

 It offered three information sessions per day until 25 August 2019, and offers since 26 August 2019, and the stop of Soir 3 (replaced by the 11 p.m. of France Info) two information sessions per day, which include regional and local news editions.
 It also offers several weather reports per day.

 Every morning, France 3 airs the children's programming block Okoo.
 While France 5 broadcasts pre-school programmes, France 3 targets the older age range.
 Okoo airs all day long on France 4.

-On 2 September 2020, France Ô ceased to be broadcast, since 31 August 2020, to replace certain missions of the channel, France 3 broadcasts two programs on the overseas territories every morning (Outre-mer le mag, Outre mer l'info).
+On 2 September 2020, France Ô ceased to be broadcast, since 31 August 2020, to replace certain missions of the channel, France 3 broadcasts two programs on the overseas territories every morning (outremer.lemag, outremer.l'info).